 10 Facts You Need to Know about Social Security Benefits and Divorce

 Divorcing later in life, or just trying to plan ahead and get a more comprehensive financial picture?
-Here are ten things to know about Social Security benefits.
+Here are ten things to know about Social Security benefits after divorce, starting with the fact that surprises most people: you don't need your ex-spouse's cooperation, and they'll never even know you've claimed.

-1. A marriage of at least 10 years triggers social security rights.
+2. A marriage of at least 10 years triggers Social Security rights

-2. Your benefit as a divorced spouse is equal to one-half of your ex-spouse's full retirement or social security disability benefit
+3. Your benefit as a divorced spouse equals one-half of your ex-spouse's benefit

 6. Remarriage can change things

-If you remarry, you won't be able to collect benefits through your ex-spouse unless your later marriage ends by death, divorce, or annulment.
+If you remarry, you generally can't collect benefits through your ex-spouse while that marriage is in place.
+If your later marriage ends by death, divorce, or annulment, you may become eligible to claim on a former spouse's record again.

 Need help with your QDRO?
 Our trusted partner, SimpleQDRO, can help.

-9. If your ex-spouse dies before you, you may be eligible to receive his/her full retirement benefit instead of one half.
+9. If your ex-spouse dies before you, you may receive their full benefit

-Your ex-spouse will not be notified by the Social Security Administration in any way when you begin to receive benefits based on his/her work record.
+As covered up top, this bears repeating because it's the worry that stops people from claiming what they're owed: your ex-spouse will not be notified by the Social Security Administration when you begin to receive benefits based on their work record.
+Your claim is your business.

 Can I collect Social Security on my ex-spouse's record after divorce?